What consumers can expect from import taxes as the US sets new tariff rates

 American businesses and consumers are finding the contours of President Donald Trump’s foreign trade agenda taking shape

-American businesses and consumers woke up Friday to find the contours of President Donald Trump's foreign trade agenda taking shape but without much more clarity on how import taxes on goods from dozens of countries would affect them.
+American businesses and consumers faced a new landscape on Friday as the contours of Donald Trump's foreign trade agenda began to solidify, yet clarity on the impact of new import taxes remained elusive.

-Late Thursday, Trump ordered new tariff rates for 66 countries, the European Union, Taiwan and the Falkland Islands.
-Among them: a 40% tariff on imports from Laos, a 39% tariff on goods from Switzerland and a 30% tariff on South African products.
+Late on Thursday, Donald Trump ordered fresh tariff rates affecting 66 countries, the European Union, Taiwan, and the Falkland Islands.
+Among these were a 40 per cent tariff on imports from Laos, 39 per cent on goods from Switzerland, and 30 per cent on South African products.

-Other trade partners, such as Cambodia, had the tax rates on their exports to the U.S. reduced from levels the president had threatened to impose.
-Trump postponed the start date for all of the tariffs from Friday until Aug.
-7.
+Conversely, some trade partners, such as Cambodia, saw tax rates on their US-bound exports reduced from previously threatened levels.
+The start date for all tariffs was also postponed by Donald Trump, shifting from Friday to August 7.

-Wendong Zhang, an associate professor in the Dyson School of Applied Economics and Management at Cornell University, said U.S. consumers may be feeling some relief with the tariff rates announced, since many were lower than Trump initially threatened.
-Indonesia's rate was 19%, for example, down from the 32% Trump announced last spring.
+Wendong Zhang, an associate professor at Cornell University's Dyson School of Applied Economics and Management, suggested that US consumers might feel some relief.
+He noted that "many were lower than Trump initially threatened," citing Indonesia's rate, which dropped to 19 per cent from the 32 per cent announced by Donald Trump last spring.

 But tariffs are a tax, and U.S. consumers are likely to foot at least part of that bill.